-This study is one of the first to demonstrate the previously established threat-radical right relationship (e.g. Lucassen and Lubbers 2012; Werts et al. 2012) from a longitudinal perspective; residents whose worries about neighbourhood deterioration resulting from migration increased during the refugee crisis were more likely to start expressing intentions to vote for the PVV.
+This study is one of the first to demonstrate the previously established threat-radical right relationship [31,32] from a longitudinal perspective; residents whose worries about neighbourhood deterioration resulting from migration increased during the refugee crisis were more likely to start expressing intentions to vote for the PVV.
 Even though our results thus confirmed that increasing feelings of local ethnic threat are an important driving force for support for the radical right, this could not explain why especially residents of neighbourhoods in which asylum seekers were housed became more likely to vote for the PVV.
 This is because an inflow of asylum seekers did not increase feelings of neighbourhood deterioration.
 We need to acknowledge that our single-item threat measure did not explicitly refer to economic, cultural or safety issues in the neighbourhood because of the inflow of asylum seekers.
 With a better (multi-item) measurement instrument we may have picked up the assumed relation between the inflow of asylum seekers and increased feelings of ethnic threat.
 However, our null finding, is in line with previous studies, using different measures of ethnic threat.

 It could be the case that not necessarily anti-immigrant attitudes increased as a result of the influx of asylum seekers but that already previously held (negative) opinions regarding immigration became more salient in these neighbourhoods.
-This resonates with the idea of Karreth et al. (2015) that increasing diversity is only related with negative attitudes towards immigrants among people on the political right.
-At the national level, the share of the Dutch population that mentioned immigration as one of the two most important issues facing the Netherlands at the moment increased between February 2015 and November 2015 from 9% to 56% (European Commission, 2015a; 2015b; own calculations).
+This resonates with the idea of Karreth et al. [59] that increasing diversity is only related with negative attitudes towards immigrants among people on the political right.
+At the national level, the share of the Dutch population that mentioned immigration as one of the two most important issues facing the Netherlands at the moment increased between February 2015 and November 2015 from 9% to 56% [64,65].
 Heightened issue salience is likely to increase the relative importance that voters attach to this issue.
 A promising direction for future research would therefore be to assess the role of (increased) issue saliency in the link between (increased) local outgroup size and support for the radical right.

 We expected that increased positive contact with minorities would mitigate the impact of increased exposure to asylum seekers on radical right voting.
 In line with contact theory, we observed that voters who have more contact with non-western minorities are less likely to vote for the radical right as compared to voters with less contact with non-western minorities.
 Unexpectedly, at the same time we observed that residents who experienced an increase in positive interethnic contact during the refugee crisis became more likely to express support for the radical right; the estimates referring to the between and within effects of interethnic contact were opposite in direction.
 Increased positive interethnic contact did not suppress the threat mechanism.
 As contact opportunities may lead to both positive and negative contact, it may be that the same voters who experienced an increase in positive contact also experienced an increase in negative contact and that the impact of negative contact experiences on voting intentions was more severe.
-A recent study showed that negative contact experiences predict support for the PVV, even after controlling for indicators of threat (Nijs et al. 2019).
+A recent study showed that negative contact experiences predict support for the PVV, even after controlling for indicators of threat [50].